Carlisle Companies Incorporated (NYSE:CSL) Expected to Post Quarterly Sales of $1.29 Billion

-Brokerages expect that Carlisle Companies Incorporated (NYSE:CSL) will report sales of $1.29 billion for the current quarter, according to Zacks.
-Two analysts have provided estimates for Carlisle Companies’ earnings, with the lowest sales estimate coming in at $1.28 billion and the highest estimate coming in at $1.29 billion.
-Carlisle Companies posted sales of $1.06 billion in the same quarter last year, which suggests a positive year-over-year growth rate of 21.7%.
-The business is expected to report its next earnings report after the market closes on Thursday, February 10th.
+Equities research analysts predict that Carlisle Companies Incorporated (NYSE:CSL) will announce $1.29 billion in sales for the current quarter, according to Zacks Investment Research.
+Two analysts have made estimates for Carlisle Companies’ earnings, with the lowest sales estimate coming in at $1.28 billion and the highest estimate coming in at $1.29 billion.
+Carlisle Companies reported sales of $1.06 billion in the same quarter last year, which suggests a positive year-over-year growth rate of 21.7%.
+The firm is expected to report its next quarterly earnings results after the market closes on Thursday, February 10th.

-According to Zacks, analysts expect that Carlisle Companies will report full-year sales of $4.76 billion for the current year, with estimates ranging from $4.72 billion to $4.81 billion.
-For the next financial year, analysts forecast that the business will post sales of $5.67 billion, with estimates ranging from $5.64 billion to $5.70 billion.
-Zacks Investment Research’s sales calculations are an average based on a survey of analysts that that provide coverage for Carlisle Companies.
+According to Zacks, analysts expect that Carlisle Companies will report full year sales of $4.76 billion for the current financial year, with estimates ranging from $4.72 billion to $4.81 billion.
+For the next financial year, analysts expect that the company will post sales of $5.67 billion, with estimates ranging from $5.64 billion to $5.70 billion.
+Zacks’ sales averages are a mean average based on a survey of sell-side research firms that cover Carlisle Companies.

-Carlisle Companies (NYSE:CSL) last released its earnings results on Wednesday, October 20th.
-The conglomerate reported $2.99 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $2.75 by $0.24.
-Carlisle Companies had a return on equity of 17.46% and a net margin of 8.16%.
-The company had revenue of $1.32 billion for the quarter, compared to analysts’ expectations of $1.26 billion.
-During the same quarter in the previous year, the firm posted $1.94 EPS.
+A number of research analysts recently weighed in on CSL shares.
+Jefferies Financial Group reissued a “buy” rating on shares of Carlisle Companies in a report on Friday, October 1st.
+Zacks Investment Research raised Carlisle Companies from a “hold” rating to a “strong-buy” rating and set a $243.00 target price on the stock in a report on Tuesday, October 26th.
+Zelman & Associates started coverage on Carlisle Companies in a report on Monday, November 15th.
+They issued a “buy” rating on the stock.
+Oppenheimer upped their price objective on Carlisle Companies from $255.00 to $270.00 and gave the company an “outperform” rating in a report on Wednesday, December 8th.
+Finally, Robert W. Baird upped their price objective on Carlisle Companies from $250.00 to $280.00 in a report on Thursday, January 20th.
+One equities research analyst has rated the stock with a hold rating, seven have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, Carlisle Companies currently has a consensus rating of “Buy” and an average target price of $248.83.

-The firm also recently declared a quarterly dividend, which was paid on Wednesday, December 1st.
-Shareholders of record on Wednesday, November 17th were paid a dividend of $0.54 per share.
-This represents a $2.16 dividend on an annualized basis and a dividend yield of 0.95%.
+The business also recently announced a quarterly dividend, which was paid on Wednesday, December 1st.
+Stockholders of record on Wednesday, November 17th were given a dividend of $0.54 per share.
 The ex-dividend date of this dividend was Tuesday, November 16th.
-Carlisle Companies’s dividend payout ratio is presently 30.86%.
+This represents a $2.16 dividend on an annualized basis and a dividend yield of 0.99%.
+Carlisle Companies’s payout ratio is 30.86%.

-Institutional investors have recently modified their holdings of the business.
-Deutsche Bank AG lifted its stake in shares of Carlisle Companies by 5.5% during the 2nd quarter.
-Deutsche Bank AG now owns 35,381 shares of the conglomerate’s stock worth $6,771,000 after purchasing an additional 1,853 shares during the period.
-Northwestern Mutual Wealth Management Co. increased its holdings in shares of Carlisle Companies by 701.8% during the 2nd quarter.
-Northwestern Mutual Wealth Management Co. now owns 9,197 shares of the conglomerate’s stock worth $1,761,000 after buying an additional 8,050 shares during the last quarter.
-Sit Investment Associates Inc. increased its holdings in shares of Carlisle Companies by 23.8% during the 2nd quarter.
-Sit Investment Associates Inc. now owns 68,022 shares of the conglomerate’s stock worth $13,018,000 after buying an additional 13,082 shares during the last quarter.
-Virtu Financial LLC acquired a new stake in shares of Carlisle Companies during the 2nd quarter worth $230,000.
-Finally, Pacer Advisors Inc. increased its holdings in shares of Carlisle Companies by 27.1% during the 3rd quarter.
-Pacer Advisors Inc. now owns 7,137 shares of the conglomerate’s stock worth $1,419,000 after buying an additional 1,521 shares during the last quarter.
-93.82% of the stock is currently owned by institutional investors.
+Several large investors have recently added to or reduced their stakes in the company.
+Fifth Third Bancorp lifted its position in shares of Carlisle Companies by 11.0% during the 3rd quarter.
+Fifth Third Bancorp now owns 506 shares of the conglomerate’s stock valued at $101,000 after acquiring an additional 50 shares during the period.
+Synovus Financial Corp lifted its position in shares of Carlisle Companies by 1.4% during the 3rd quarter.
+Synovus Financial Corp now owns 4,324 shares of the conglomerate’s stock valued at $866,000 after acquiring an additional 59 shares during the period.
+Wealthfront Advisers LLC lifted its position in shares of Carlisle Companies by 5.3% during the 4th quarter.
+Wealthfront Advisers LLC now owns 1,260 shares of the conglomerate’s stock valued at $313,000 after acquiring an additional 63 shares during the period.
+Impax Asset Management Group plc lifted its position in shares of Carlisle Companies by 2.5% during the 3rd quarter.
+Impax Asset Management Group plc now owns 2,726 shares of the conglomerate’s stock valued at $542,000 after acquiring an additional 66 shares during the period.
+Finally, Exchange Traded Concepts LLC lifted its position in shares of Carlisle Companies by 3.8% during the 4th quarter.
+Exchange Traded Concepts LLC now owns 1,837 shares of the conglomerate’s stock valued at $456,000 after acquiring an additional 68 shares during the period.
+Hedge funds and other institutional investors own 93.82% of the company’s stock.

 Carlisle Companies Company Profile